Kong/mashape-oauth/FLOWS.md

   - Signature Encryption Method, Secure Hash Algorithm (1) Method, Encrypted Text
 * RSA-SHA1 [[W](http://en.wikipedia.org/wiki/RSA_(algorithm\))]
   - Signature Encryption Method, Secure Hash Algorithm (1) coupled with a public and private key.
 You may have seen this being used for your github account at one point, also in SSH.
+* Signature Method
+  - OAuth Accepted Encryption method, one of the following: PLAINTEXT, HMAC-SHA1, and RSA-SHA1.
 * Value
   - Information in relation to something such as a parameter.